 3) SKYPE INTERVIEW

 At the agreed time you'll take the interview.
 You need to have top quality Internet connection for superb video and audio.

 4) DECISION IN TWO WEEKS

-Once admitted, you have to visit an Estonian embassy to apply for the temporary residence permit for studying (read everything behind this link carefully!) as well as the D-visa.
+Once admitted you are required to pay the first year's tuition fee and, if you have received a dormitory placement, the first six months' rent.
+Once this is done, you can visit an Estonian embassy to apply for the temporary residence permit for studying (read everything behind this link carefully!) as well as the D-visa.
 Make sure you prepare and take with you to the embassy these documents for the residence permit: